 2. Healthy food seems to aggravate the problem.

-3. You are lactose intolerant but…
+3. You have an issue with lactose but…

 4. You can’t identify the culprit(s)

-I spent most of my adult life trying to find a solution to my bloating etc. I tried many elimination diets of the commonly known culprits like dairy and wheat but none of them gave me an aha moment.
+I spent most of my adult life trying to find a solution to my bloating etc. I tried many elimination diets of the commonly known culprits like dairy and wheat, but none of them gave me an aha moment.
 I would then continue on with life and try to ignore the issue until something would prompt me to try again.
 Decades of frustration with no internet to Google for answers.
 No food blogs, dedicated to food intolerances.
 No information anywhere to help me.
 I envy those of you who have been born into this world governed by the internet.
 The answers are out there if you dig long and deep enough.
 No amount of digging was ever going to give me my answers before the internet was born because even the doctors didn’t know about FODMAPs.
 That leads me on to the next point.
 But first I will briefly address the issue of the same food being a problem in the afternoon but not in the morning.
 FODMAPS accumulate in the body until they are released through going to the toilet.
 You will feel much better after a toilet visit and that’s why.
 You have zeroed out the bad guys and can start accumulating again.
 So it’s a delicate balancing act to keep the FODMAPs low enough in the digestive system to avoid the bloating and yet high enough to get the nutrition you need to survive.
 Not an easy one but it can be done.

 5. Doctors don’t help

 I can’t tell you how many doctors I have seen over the years.
 In the last few years, I have changed doctors half a dozen times, always hoping that the next one would listen long enough to my symptoms to see that this was not a simple food intolerance.
 But they didn’t.
 Right across the board they told me I had irritable bowel syndrome and to eat more fibre, fruit and vegetables.
 I would tell them that I already ate heaps of fibre, fruit and vegetables but usually by then my time would be up and they would give me a prescription for a fibre supplement.
 I did try some of the supplements and my symptoms would worsen.
-The problem is that FODMAP intolerance is not well-known and doctors do very little nutritional training so are far from the experts we expect them to be as far as nutrition is concerned.
-And not one of them referred me to a nutritionist, who would naturally be more up-to-date on the latest developments in their field.
+The problem is that FODMAP malabsorption is not well-known and doctors do very little nutritional training so are far from the experts we expect them to be as far as nutrition is concerned.
+And not one of them referred me to a dietitian, who would naturally be more up-to-date on the latest developments in their field.
 I did eventually go to one a few years back but she thought I had diverticulosis and gave me a diet for that.
 It helped a bit but not really.

 6. You have a love/hate relationship with the toilet